ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/README.md

 ### Still exist

-- Touch screen doesn't work
+- The touch screen doesn't work
   > It worked in macOS versions prior to macOS Monterey by switching to `SSDT-XOSI` from `SSDT-GPI0`, adding XOSI patches, patching `VoodooI2CPCIController.cpp` **(thanks @MJYINMC)** and after a sleeping.
-- Built-in microphone doesn't work
+- The built-in microphone doesn't work

 ### Solved